 Healthy Communities Coalition takes a prevention first approach.
 Working strategically with community members and with local, state, federal and tribal groups, the Coalition strives for a collective impact that results in more opportunities for health and wellness for everyone.
 Our staff includes a Certified Prevention Specialist, several staff members with Master’s degrees in Public Health, and staff who are trainers in NAMI Basics, Family to Family, etc. Most of our staff are trained Community Health Workers.

 Because of our commitment to health and prevention, we are sharing these resources from the CDC regarding Novel Coronavirus, COVID-19.

-Following is a list of resources, including for prevention of alcohol, tobacco, opioid and other drug use; suicide; chronic disease and communicable illnesses; etc., as well as treatment resources provided by many agencies in our region:
+Following is a list of resources, including for prevention of alcohol, tobacco, opioid and other drug use; suicide; chronic disease and communicable illnesses; etc., as well as programs for youth and families, treatment resources provided by many agencies in our region: